jumpinf00l/esphome-panasonic-ac/README.md

 ### <a name="fan-mode-notes">Fan Mode Notes</a>:
  - Apple Home will only show three speeds on the thermostat entity: Low, Medium, and High which are speeds 2, 3, and 4
-   - I've had some dodgy experiences with setting these fan speeds in Apple Home where subsequent changes to the Home Assistant climate entity fan no longer change on the Panasonic AC unit, so YMMV
+    - The experience with setting fan speeds in both Apple Home and Home Assistant changes slightly: Apple Home appears to enforce its last setting when changing via Home Assistant which might not update on the Home Assistant front-end or change on the Panasonic AC
+    - Closing the Apple Home app after usage appears to work around this
  - Google Home will not show fan speeds on the thermostat entity at all
     - There is a clear reason for this and is unfortunately the trade-off between two 'exceptionally Google' style issues.
 Home Assistant exposes its climate entities as Google Home thermostat devices rather than a Google Home ac_unit devices because:
       - Google Home ac_unit devices do not support heat mode